chinglinwen/gossh/README.md

 ip
 ip  user  pass

-If omit user or pass, using global setting
+If omit user or pass, using global setting (for the first entry) For others entries ( using previous line's user and password )

 Delimited by whitespace(or many continue whitespace) It can specify different password for every ip(or domain name)
 ```

 end.